jawj/zapatos-docs/src/index.md

 ### Why does it do those things?

 It is a truth universally acknowledged that [ORMs aren't very good](https://en.wikipedia.org/wiki/Object-relational_impedance_mismatch).
+JavaScript and TypeScript ORMs are perhaps even worse than the average.
+One Zapatos user [described a popular TypeScript ORM](https://news.ycombinator.com/item?id=27556821) as "full of broken magic under the hood", which nicely captures what originally motivated me to write this library.

 I like SQL, and Postgres especially.
 In my experience, abstractions that obscure the underlying SQL, or that prioritise ease of switching to another database tomorrow over effective use of _this_ database _today_, are a source of misery.